L3MON4D3/LuaSnip/DOC.md

 	This can be used to reload snippets: pass an unique key to each `add_snippets` and just re-do the `add_snippets`-call when the snippets have changed.
-  - `override_prio`: set priority for all snippets.
+  - `override_priority`: set priority for all snippets.
-  - `default_prio`: set priority only for snippets without snippet-priority.
+  - `default_priority`: set priority only for snippets without snippet-priority.

 - `clean_invalidated(opts: table or nil) -> bool`: clean invalidated snippets from internal snippet storage.